Assistive-Technology-Create-Team/plumshum.github.io/README.md

   instructions for setting up raspberry pi on vscode
 ## machine learning.ipynb
   it's where the machine learning does it job duh
+## script.py
+  using the saved model, it tests the model with raspberry pi data collected

 # What is the MIT Create [Challenge](https://sites.google.com/view/beaver-works-assistive-tech/create-challenge/the-challenge)?